 Travel marketing: Travel promotions

-This advice is designed to be read in conjunction with the Promotional marketing Section of the CAP Code, the CAP Advertising Guidance on Promotions with prizes and the other entries in this advice section.
+This advice is designed to be read in conjunction with the Promotional marketing Section of the CAP Code (Section 8), the CAP Advertising Guidance on Promotions with prizes and the other entries in this advice section.
 Also, promoters might want to seek legal advice.